AISecOps v1.0

 Tokens MUST be:

-5.3 Layer 3 — Execution (Enforcement Boundary)
+5.3 Layer 3 — Execution (Planning, Evaluation, and Enforcement Boundary)

-Gateway MUST:
+The Runtime Gateway or Interceptor MUST:

 5.4 Layer 4 — Observability (Governance Boundary)